ANEMIA: INADEQUATE RED BLOOD CELLS

 How do we know there is stomach/intestinal ulceration?

 There are several clues on the lab work an in the patient’s physical appearance that tell us that additional therapy is needed to control this kind of blood loss.

 Medications for nausea and appetite stimulation can be used.
 The most important treatment, of course, is going to be control of the phosphorus level.
 Other treatments include the following:

 Pets presenting to the vet’s office in Stage IV or late Stage III kidney failure are often dehydrated.
 A typical scenario is a pet that had been drinking lots of water and eating fairly well suddenly stops eating and is listless.
 Possibly it is even noticeable that the pet has lost weight (though this is often erroneously attributed to age).
 The owner waits a day or two to see if the pet will start eating again and get better on its own and when that does not happen, the pet is brought to the vet.
 Once the diagnosis of kidney failure is made, fluid therapy will be recommended, possibly fairly aggressively to drive the toxin levels down quickly.
-At this point, the patient is usually dehydrated and whatever functioning kidney tissue is still working is not receiving adequate blood supply.
-Dehydration creates "hemoconcentration" and a falsely elevated hematocrit.
-Once the patient is rehydrated, the true hematocrit will be revealed and will most likely be substantially lower than it was on the initial tests.
-If the patient receives extra fluid beyond hydration, the hematocrit will be diluted and will be even lower.
+When blood tests are rechecked, anemia that was not originally present may be apparent or an anemia that was present originally may be worse.

 What can be done?